 Once ready to serve, kashk is swirled into the soup.
 Kashk is basically fermented yogurt with much of the liquid evaporated off.
 You can make kashk at home, buy kashk on amazon or at a middle eastern market, or substitute it with sour cream or creme fraiche.

-My husband and his family prefer their ash reshteh with red wine vinegar instead of kashk, and they use that to sour the soup instead.
+Some people prefer their ash reshteh with red wine vinegar instead of kashk, and they use that to sour the soup instead.
 This is a great option if you do not eat dairy or are vegan.
-Whichever sour vessel you prefer, ash reshteh is then garnished with the caramelized onions, fried mint and drizzles of saffron water (I sell high quality Persian saffron here).
+Whichever sour vessel you prefer, ash reshteh is then garnished with the caramelized onions, fried mint and drizzles of saffron water.

 So much flavor bursting in a simple bowl of bean and noodle soup, served every spring to commemorate a holiday celebrated for over 2000 years.
 Ok, simple is overstating the flavor, but cooking it is super simple.
 Thank you instant pot.

-I created two classic Persian stews in the instant pot, if you’re interested.
+I created more classic Persian recipes in the instant pot, if you’re interested.
 Click here for my Instant Pot Khoresh Gheymeh (Persian Split Pea Stew) recipe and click here for my Instant Pot Ghormeh Sabzi (Persian Herb Stew with Beef).

 Instant Pot Ash Reshteh - Persian Noodle Soup with Beans and Herbs